 Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
 The Plan holds investments in American Depository Receipts ("ADRs") which have currency risk; however, they are not included in foreign currency as they are denominated in U.S. dollars and accounted for at fair market value.
-The Plan had indirect exposure to foreign currency risk of \$17,561,613 and \$19,413,434 as of July 31, 2012 and 2011, respectively.
+The Plan had indirect exposure to foreign currency risk of \$26,136,565 and \$19,312,310, through its investments in foreign stock and convertible securities as of July 31, 2013 and 2012, respectively.